 We are working to add a number of common application templates to our catalog.
 There are thousands of different versions of applications, frameworks, databases, and support software.
 While we attempt to offer the latest versions, offering multiple versions of applications might not always be possible.
-If you have specific requests for additions to the Orchestration service, submit your request through Rackspace Product Feedback.

 What do I do if an error occurs when creating a stack?